Skip to Content

 You can override any resolved value:

-# Use a different model for testing agent = zil.create_agent( model="openai/gpt-4o-mini", ) # Completely replace the instruction agent = zil.create_agent( instruction="You are a test agent.
+# Use a different model for testing agent = zil.create_agent( model="openai/gpt-4o-mini", ) # Enable Gemini thinking mode with a 2048-token budget agent = zil.create_agent( thinking_budget=2048, ) # Completely replace the instruction agent = zil.create_agent( instruction="You are a test agent.
 Always respond with 'OK'.", ) # Point to a different project agent = zil.create_agent( project_dir="/path/to/my-agent", )

 Prerequisites

-The SDK requires google-adk.
-Install it via the [adk] extra:
+The SDK requires a framework backend.
+Install one via an optional extra:

-Projects scaffolded with zil init include this in requirements.txt automatically.
+Projects scaffolded with zil init include the correct extra in requirements.txt automatically.
+See Frameworks for details on each backend.

 Generated agent.py